Generalized Anxiety in Dogs: When the Worry Never Turns Off

 Key takeaway

-The gut-brain axis hypothesis for canine anxiety has mechanistic support from rodent and human literature and observational microbiome data in dogs.
-Controlled interventional evidence specifically in dogs with characterized anxiety disorders is currently insufficient for clinical recommendation.
+The gut-brain axis idea has good mechanistic support from rodent and human studies, plus some observational data in dogs.
+However, there are still not enough good controlled trials in dogs with well-defined anxiety to make strong clinical recommendations yet.

 Evidence gaps and limitations